Olalere1/Jenkins-Sonarqube-Docker/README.md

 **Summary**:

-Completing this project,enhances a hands on understanding of building a comprehensive CI/CD pipeline using GitHub,Jenkins,SonarCube,and Docker.This pipeline not only enhances the efficiency of code development but also ensures high-quality code by incorporating automated testing and security checks.
+Completing this project, enhances a hands on understanding of building a comprehensive CI/CD pipeline using GitHub, Jenkins, SonarCube,and Docker.This pipeline not only enhances the efficiency of code development but also ensures high-quality code by incorporating automated testing and security checks.